Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What property types resell fastest in Thailand in 2026?

-As of early 2026, the property types that resell fastest in Thailand are one-bedroom condos (30 to 45 square meters) in Bangkok neighborhoods with direct BTS or MRT station access, particularly in areas with strong Thai end-user demand like On Nut, Ratchada, and Phra Khanong.
+As of early 2026, the property types that resell fastest in Thailand are one-bedroom condos of about 30 to 45 square meters located within a five-minute walk of a BTS or MRT station in Bangkok, because they hit the sweet spot of affordability for both Thai end-users and foreign investors.

 If you're interested, we cover all the best exit strategies in our real estate pack about Thailand.